SanjeevaRDodlapati/QeMLflow/docs/development/QUICK_WINS_IMPLEMENTATION_SUMMARY.md

 ---

-**Result**: ChemML now has significantly improved developer experience, documentation, and code quality, making it much more accessible and maintainable for current and future contributors.
+**Result**: QeMLflow now has significantly improved developer experience, documentation, and code quality, making it much more accessible and maintainable for current and future contributors.